UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 ## Borderlands 3 Tweaks and Fixes
 #### Author: UnrealMe

-#### Most Recent Version: 1.0
+#### Version: 1.0

-#### Categories: Bugfixes, General QoL, UI Changes, Quests Tweaks, Loot Pool Tweaks.
+#### Categories: Bug Fixes, General QoL, UI Changes, Quests Tweaks, Loot Pool Tweaks.

 #### License: https://creativecommons.org/licenses/by-sa/4.0/.

 This is a collection of mods containing bug fixes and quality of life improvements.
-This mod was created based on an Unofficial Patch and the Balands, also includes many mods from all over the community. it is meant to be a similar experience to a Gearbox patch.
+This mod was created based on the Balands mod (Credits to Aaron0000), also includes many mods from all over the community. it is meant to be a similar experience to a Gearbox patch.

-#### CREDITS: Aaron0000, shadowevil, Apocalyptech, CZ47, Lonemastereno, EpicNNG, SSpyR, dex_manly, Elektrohund, ZetaDaemon, Novenic, Grimm.
+#### CREDITS: Aaron0000, Apocalyptech, CZ47, Lonemastereno, EpicNNG, SSpyR, dex_manly, Elektrohund, shadowevil, ZetaDaemon, Novenic, Grimm.

 ## Changelog:

 #### QoL Changes:
 - Faster NPCs.
-- Smaller HUD
+- Smaller HUD.
 - No loyality reward and reload notifications.
 - Ammo drops are now based on your missing ammo like in previous Borderlands games.
 - Anointment Re-roll Cost lowered to 150 Eridium.
-- Adjusts the character-specific weighting so that you won't get COMs, customizations, or anointments for any character other than the one you're currently playing.
+- Reduced the drops to anything other to your class (that would be class mods, anoints etc).
 - Replace Earl's Item of the Day with an Alien-Barrel item, remove Uncommon gear from the vendor, make Quest items more common, and increase max vendor item count to 10 from 9.
 - Always Visible Challenge Icons on the map.
 (DLC1 Excluded).
 - Some animations speed has been increased.
+- Easier explaination of which trials is which.

 #### The Fixes:
 - Various class fixes.